 Is the New York Public Library Worth Visiting with Kids?

 Absolutely!!
-Walk around the corner to the New York Public Library.
+Walk just around the corner from Bryant Park to the New York Public Library.
 The building is so beautiful and really a must-see.
 It’s also beautiful inside, and entry is free.

-The Library also has an exhibition showing the original Winnie-the-Pooh teddy bear, which Freddie always loved to see.
+The Library also has an exhibition showing the original Winnie-the-Pooh teddy bear, which and fan of the AA Milne stories will love to see.

 Kid Tip: The accessible entrance is on the right side of the building.
 You can’t take strollers into the exhibition, but you can leave them in the cloakroom.